 - You can also enter a text string directly into the formula.

-In below example, I have used LEN Function & Find Function along with the LEFT Function to create a formula which can extract the name from the cell.
-It will first count total length of the text string then find the position of space between first & last name & in the end left function extracted the first name from the test string.
+It will first count total length of the text string and then find the position of space between first and last name & in the end left function extracted the first name from the test string.